ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 This deed contains the first mention of the Mills family, living in the home "as tenants" prior to owning it, at least by June 1891, and possibly earlier.
 It seems most likely that Edward and Amanda never occupied the home themselves.

 [Edward Lounsbery](https://www.findagrave.com/memorial/89338793/edward-lounsbery) (11 Oct 1833 to 27 Nov 1904) was a tanner and currier, a Civil War veteran and a founding member of the David Ireland Post #158 in Brookton.
-Edward was also a member of the Independent Order of Good Templars in Brookton.
+Both Edward and his wife [Amanda (Sanders) Lounsbery](https://www.findagrave.com/memorial/89338794/amanda-lounsbery) (12 Oct 1842 to 13 Nov 1921) were leaders of the High Bridge Lodge of the temperance organization the [Independent Order of Good Templars]({{% relref "temperance" %}}).

 {{% fig "mills-home/edward-lounsbery-portrait" "350" /%}}

-Records of what is known today as Caroline Valley Community Church show that Edward was one of the original organizers and members of the Church, present at the "informal meeting" on 05 Mar 1868 at the home of Walker V. Personius that resulted in the organization of the Congregational Church of Mott's Corners on 12 Mar 1868, when Edward, along with his wife [Amanda (Sanders) Lounsbery](https://www.findagrave.com/memorial/89338794/amanda-lounsbery) (12 Oct 1842 to 13 Nov 1921), are listed as charter members.
+Records of what is known today as Caroline Valley Community Church show that Edward was one of the original organizers and members of the Church, present at the "informal meeting" on 05 Mar 1868 at the home of Walker V. Personius that resulted in the organization of the Congregational Church of Mott's Corners on 12 Mar 1868, when Edward, along with his wife Amanda, are listed as charter members.
 It is noted in the Church's meeting minutes that at the 05 Mar meeting "on motion of Edward Lounsbery Mr. William Personeus was chosen chairman and Walker V. Personius secretary."
 Edward died within the Congregational Church while addressing the Christian Endeavor Society.
 For more context on the founding of the Congregational Church of Mott's Corners, see [this section]({{% relref "founding-documents" %}}).

 {{% fig "mills-home/1904-11-28-The-Ithaca-Daily-Journal-Ithaca-NY-p6" "800x600" "" "top" /%}}